 - the model should be as simple as possible, within the constraints of the calculations that need to be performed.
 This means that there should be minimal extraneous data or calculations and that the model should be logically structured;

 - if appropriate and practicable, the model should be dynamic.
-This means that it should be possible to run alternative scenarios by changing certain inputs to the model; and
+This means that it should be possible to run alternative situations by changing certain inputs to the model; and

 - if necessary, a written explanation of the model should be included.
 This is required not only in the case of complicated financial models, but in any situation where it will help an opposing expert understand (and test) the model more efficiently.

 The application of these principles should ensure that the financial model is of maximum utility to the tribunal.
-While ‘maximum utility’ may not mean that the tribunal is able to manipulate the model or perform calculations itself, it should enable another expert to assess its accuracy and appropriateness.
-This may enable opposing party-appointed experts to agree on the mechanics of a model under a number of scenarios, giving the tribunal comfort that the mathematical accuracy of the calculations of damages are not disputed (once the inputs have been determined).
+Although ‘maximum utility’ may not mean that the tribunal is able to manipulate the model or perform calculations itself, it should enable another expert to assess its accuracy and appropriateness.
+This may enable opposing party-appointed experts to agree on the mechanics of a model in a number of situations, giving the tribunal comfort that the mathematical accuracy of the calculations of damages are not disputed (once the inputs have been determined).